MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-iot-edge-v2.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Build and deploy an Azure IoT Edge image.
+Use this task to build, test, and deploy applications quickly and efficiently to Azure IoT Edge.

+This task supports custom variables.
+If you're not familiar with how to use variables in pipelines, see [define variables](/azure/devops/pipelines/process/variables).
 <!-- :::editable-content-end::: -->

 :::moniker-end